Mastectomy for Breast Cancer

 - Bilateral mastectomy – Surgical removal of both breasts

 - Modified radical mastectomy – Along with the surgical removal of a breast, a procedure called axillary lymph node dissection is performed to remove the lymph nodes in the underarm area

 Some patients choose to undergo breast reconstruction surgery either during or after a mastectomy.
 When performing a reconstruction procedure, a surgeon creates a breast shape with an implant or flap of tissue derived from another area of the patient’s body (autologous tissue transfer).
 Moffitt’s surgical team includes reconstructive specialists who can contribute to a patient’s treatment.

 As the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, Moffitt is renowned and respected for its groundbreaking research discoveries and promising clinical trials.
 We continue to provide hope for cancer patients everywhere.

-For more information about mastectomy and breast reconstruction, call 1-888-663-3488 or complete our online patient registration form to schedule an appointment.
+For more information about mastectomy and breast reconstruction, call 1-888-663-3488 or complete our online new patient registration form to schedule an appointment.
 We do not require referrals.